mylovedsystem/IntrotoIIIF/content/Module2.md

 In terms of presenting an image of an artwork on a projector to the class, the instructor can **use IIIF to annotate the image** (identify areas of interest, relay notes etc.)

 <img src="figures/imagen_2023-08-17_002951534.png" width="600" style="margin-left:30px"/>

 *Example of image annotation using IIIF's Mirador viewer (SAS) ?
 Source: [https://iiif-ml-workshop.netlify.app](https://iiif-ml-workshop.netlify.app)*

-Compare and Contrast:
+### Compare and Contrast

-IIIF via the Mirador viewer is also useful for comparing and contrasting images, a common form of slide presentation in Art History and other art-related disciplines.
-This method of visual presentation is valuable not only for teaching (showing two images side by side), but also for learning assessment (such as a slide comparison during a final exam).
+IIIF via the Mirador viewer is also quite useful for **comparing and contrasting images**, which is a common form of slide presentation in Art History and other art-related disciplines.

+This method of visual presentation is valuable not only for teaching (showing two images side by side), but **also for learning assessment** (such as a slide comparison during a final exam).

 In summary, the utility of IIIF encompasses both teaching and learning.